Jackysonglanlan/JSChatView/README.md

 # JSChatView
-Based on UUChatView, add more flexibility.
+Based on UUChatTableView, add more flexibility.